Florida Pricing, May 2026

 Bottom line

 Florida is among the best US markets for tankless install economics.
-Pricing runs $2,200 to $3,800 pre-incentive, dropping to $1,500 to $3,000 after the federal credit and FPL rebate.
+Pricing runs $2,200 to $3,800; the federal credit ended December 31, 2025, so check your utility's current rebate schedule for any remaining incentives.
 The Florida-specific items are mostly cost reductions (warm inlets, electric-dominant install base, modest labour) with two real complications (hurricane mounting code, coastal salt-air corrosion).
 The serious question to address before committing is whether a heat-pump water heater might beat tankless on 10-year cost in your specific household.

 Related state and brand pages